 - Planting Aloe vera in pots with drainage holes in the base.

-The correct potting soil for indoor aloe vera is essential to keep the plant healthy and should work cohesively with good watering practices and by planting aloe vera in pots with drainage holes in the base.
+The correct potting soil for indoor aloe vera is essential to keep the plant healthy and should work cohesively with good watering practices by planting aloe vera in pots with drainage holes in the base.

-The best way to mitigate root rot and keep your aloe healthy is with the right potting soil but it is essential that you only water your aloe vera when the potting soil has dried out completely.
+The best way to mitigate root rot and keep your aloe healthy is with the right potting soil, but it is essential that you only water your aloe vera when the potting soil has dried out completely.

 A pot with a drainage hole allows excess water to drain through the potting soil and escape freely so that the soil around the roots has the opportunity to dry effectively between bouts of watering.